 UOB Preferred Platinum Card – If you like the fact that you can get bonus rewards points on mobile contactless and online transactions, the UOB PP is another credit card that offers this perk.
-It’s better than the DBS Woman’s Card, giving you a whopping 10X (20 miles per $5) points on contactless payments and online spending, which makes the DBS Black Visa Card’s 3X look rather measly by comparison.
-But it also has a monthly expenditure cap of $1,000.
+It’s better than the DBS Woman’s Card, giving you a UNI$10 per $5 on mobile contactless payments and online spending and entertainment.